Simple Parallelism Without Data Races

 and core libraries)—but let’s see one example of trying to break it.
 First, make

-have the right signatures in thing.mli
+sure cheer_up and bum_out have the right signatures in thing.mli:

 val cheer_up : t -> unit @@ portable